-Everyone has a right to a place to call home.
+Everyone has a right to a place to call home

 Through strong stewardship, leadership and resolve from government, and a collaborative partnership approach with the community sector and people with lived experience of housing insecurity we can ensure that everyone has a place to call home.
 COVID-19 has shown governments can and must move swiftly to keep us all safe – we need the same resolve to the housing shortage facing thousands of Western Australians.

-It’s time to address the housing shortage.
+It’s time to address the housing shortage

-- Invest in social and affordable housing
+- Investing in social and affordable housing

-- Fix the housing system
+- Fixing the housing system

-- End homelessness
+- Ending homelessness